shrutikk/Trace_Monitoring_Tool/README.md

 * Shruti Kuber
 * Raunaq Saxena
 * Deepak Nair
-* Phaniprakash
+* Phaniprakash Jayanthi

 ## About the Tool

 Trace is an open source performance monitoring and error detection tool used for Nodejs applications.
 It is best suited for microservices based architectures.
 Taking inspiration from Google Dapper, trace addresses common issues developers face when scaling out their microservices — transaction tracking, monitoring, alerts, and infrastructure visualization.
-The visualization tools provided by Trace help developers to easily identify the issues in the application and the parts of the application they are arrising from.
+The visualization tools provided by Trace help developers to easily identify the issues in the application and the parts of the application they are arising from.

 ## Features